Weight capacity: 300 lb.

 Be sure to completely engage both wheel locks before getting in or out of chair, leaning forward in chair, or while in an elevator or wheelchair lift.

 Chair should be on a smooth, stable, and level area with wheel locks engaged before transferring user in or out of chair.

-Do not adjust foot plates any lower than 2 ½ inches from the ground.
+Do not adjust footrests any lower than 2 ½ inches from the ground.

-When getting in or out of chair, do not stand on or apply weight to foot plates.
+When getting in or out of chair, do not stand on or apply weight to footrests.

 Before reaching or leaning forward, point front casters in a forward position and engage wheel locks to help prevent chair from tipping over.

 Do not lean over or apply weight on the top of chair back, which can cause chair to tip over.
 When trying to extend arms over back, only reach as far as your arm can extend without having to alter your seating position.

 DO NOT stand on chair.